 2. A sinking foundation.

 When looking at the outside of your home you may notice that one side appears higher than the other.
 You can also have a home that is buckling in the middle.
 Maybe when you look at your front porch it seems to be sinking in the middle.
 This is a sign of foundation issues that should be checked out by a structural engineer to see if a foundation repair is needed.
 Your house may need to be lifted up and have interior or exterior foundation repair piers installed in order to fix the issue.

 3. A foundation disturbance.

 A foundation disturbance is the complete opposite of a sinking foundation.
-A slab foundation can move quite a lot over time.
+A slab foundation can move a lot over time.
 This can cause upheaval of your foundation and affect the inside of your home as well as the perimeter.
 A foundation repair is probably in your future if you have a foundation with the following issues: You may see floors that are buckling in your hallway, or you may also see cracks in your tile or a disturbance in your wood floors.
 The most common cause of having upheaval of your foundation is moisture.
-Some causes would be leaking plumbing, insufficient drainage or frost heave.
+Some causes would be your plumbing leaking, insufficient drainage or dry soil.